 Issuance of a LOLER inspection certificate confirming compliance

 These steps help identify issues early and ensure that all equipment meets safety standards before further use.
+To help care homes prepare in advance, we’ve created a practical LOLER inspection checklist for care homes outlining the documentation, equipment checks, and common failure points inspectors look for during a six-monthly thorough examination.

 To maintain compliance and keep both residents and staff safe, your care home should: